Prodaturu/Youtube_Clone/README.md

 2. Open the `index.html` file in your preferred browser.
 3. Explore the YouTube clone!

+- Or simply watch it running at `https://prodaturu.github.io/Youtube_Clone`.

 ## Customization

 You can easily customize the content by modifying the HTML file.
 Add or remove video previews, change icons, or update styles in the CSS files.